A probabilistic proof of the fundamental gap conjecture via the coupling by reflection: Abstract

 \section{Abstract}

-The fundamental gap conjecture asserts that the spectral gap of the Schr\"odinger operator $-\Delta+V$ with Dirichlet boundary condition on the bounded convex domain $\Omega\subset \R^n$ is greater than $\frac{3\pi^2}{D^2}$, provided that the potential $V:\bar\Omega\ra\R$ is convex.
-Here $D>0$ is the diameter of $\Omega$.
-Using analytic methods, Andrews and Clutterbuck proved recently a more general spectral gap comparison result which implies the conjecture.
-In this work we shall give a simple probabilistic proof via the coupling by reflection of the diffusion processes.
+Let $\Omega\subset\R^n$ be a strictly convex domain with smooth boundary and diameter $D$.
+The fundamental gap conjecture claims that if $V:\bar\Omega\to\R$ is convex, then the spectral gap of the Schr\"odinger operator $-\Delta+V$ with Dirichlet boundary condition is greater than $\frac{3\pi^2}{D^2}$.
+Using analytic methods, Andrews and Clutterbuck recently proved in [J. Amer.
+Math.
+Soc.
+24 (2011), no. 3, 899--916] a more general spectral gap comparison theorem which implies this conjecture.
+In the first part of the current work, we shall give a probabilistic proof of their result via the coupling by reflection of the diffusion processes.
+Moreover, we also present in the second part a simpler probabilistic proof of the original conjecture.